 The success of your online business lies in how well your strategies are interconnected with each other.
 When your SEO focuses solely on your discoverability and ranking on SERPs, you will likely fail to convert valuable leads into loyal customers.
 Alternatively, focusing solely on your CRO often results in the failure to expand your existing customer base, which leads to a limited pool of potential customers.

-The Assumption that SEO and CRO are Mutually Exclusive
+The Assumption that SEO and Conversion Rate Optimization for e-Commerce Sites are Mutually Exclusive

 The ultimate goal of CRO is to convert your existing website traffic into customers.
 This is accomplished through various means, from targeted landing pages to enticing CTAs.
 However, limiting your CRO strategy to these means you can only convert leads from a select number of visitors.
 When you don’t have strategies to reach new potential customers, you fail to generate valuable leads.
 A loyal customer base is not enough to further grow your business.